sambit2/sambit2.github.io/publications.md

 ## 2023
 <img src="../img/book-chapter.png" height="20px">
-**Sambit Praharaj**, Maren Scheffel, Marcus Specht, Hendrik Drachsler.
-Book chapter will be published in the Book titled *<a href="https://link.springer.com/book/9783031309915">Unobtrusive Observations of Learning in Digital Environments</a>* by Springer in June 2023.
+**Sambit Praharaj**, Maren Scheffel, Marcus Specht, Hendrik Drachsler. *Measuring Collaboration Quality through Audio Data and
+Learning Analytics*, will be published as a Book Chapter in the Book titled *<a href="https://link.springer.com/book/9783031309915">Unobtrusive Observations of Learning in Digital Environments</a>* by Springer in **June 2023**.

 ## 2022
 <img src="../img/conference-paper.png" height="20px">